 Netflix is a monthly service and will charge you every month on the date you signed up.
 If your billing date is scheduled for a date that does not occur in a given month, you'll be billed on the last day of that month instead.
-Membership fees are billed at the beginning of each period and may take a few days after the billing date to appear on your account.
+Monthly charges are billed at the beginning of your billing cycle and may take a few days after the billing date to appear on your account.